jamesrwhite/minicron/README.md

 Versioning
 -----------

 All stable releases will follow the [semantic versioning](http://semver.org/) guidelines.
-Until 1.0 hits I will try to document any major breaking changes in the release descriptions.
+Until 1.0 hits I will try to document any breaking changes in the release descriptions but you should proceed with caution before relying on anything etc etc

 Releases will be numbered with the following format: